 Q: What happens if our dog falls ill whilst they are boarding with you ?

 A: Should you dog fall ill whilst in our care we will arrange veterinary care.
 We will contact our regular veterinary practice (Donnington Grove) unless you request that we contact your own practice.
 All treatment up to the value of £500 will be covered by our veterinary insurance unless it is a known condition.
 Your dog is covered by our insurance for up to 72 hours after leaving our care.

 Q: We would like to see your kennels for ourselves ?

 A: Kennel standards, design and premises vary greatly, and so we strongly recommend that you inspect any facilities that you are considering using.
 We are very proud of our kennel facilities and we will be delighted to show them to you.
-Viewing can be made at any time during our opening hours.
-No appointment is necessary.
+We offer daily viewing appointments at 14:00, 15:00 and 16:00.